MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 10/03-MiniLab_SAS.md

 # Mini-lab: Create a Shared Access Signature (Portal)

-In this demonstration, we will create a Shared Access Signature (SAS).
+In this mini-lab, we will create a Shared Access Signature (SAS).

->:heavy_check_mark: **Note:** This demonstration requires a storage account, with a blob container, and an uploaded file.
+>:heavy_check_mark: **Note:** This mini-lab requires a storage account with a blob container and an uploaded file.

 ## Create an SAS at the service level

-1. Sign into the Azure portal.
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/).

 2. Locate the storage account you want to work with and open it.
 Drill down to your blob container.